dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

 Standard build recipe, tweak as you see fit.

-Afterwards, be sure the resulting ``ecdsatool`` utility is available on your shell's ``PATH`` so the perl script will be able to find and use it.
+Afterwards, be sure the resulting ``ecdsatool`` utility is available on your shell's ``PATH`` so the irssi script we configure later will be able to find and use it.

 2) Generate keypair
 -------------------